rudra-singh1/scn-documentation/community/teams.md

 - Housing-unstable or houseless
 - Non-English speaking

-## Social Media + Design
+## Social Media
-Our social media & design team is in charge of our various accounts on [Instagram](https://www.instagram.com/seattlecommnet/), [Facebook](https://facebook.com/seattlecommnet), and [Twitter](https://twitter.com/seattlecommnet).
+Our social media team is in charge of our various accounts on [Instagram](https://www.instagram.com/seattlecommnet/), [Facebook](https://facebook.com/seattlecommnet), and [Twitter](https://twitter.com/seattlecommnet).
 They also develop branding and marketing materials for our various projects.
-Join the [#social-media](https://seattlecommunitynet.slack.com/archives/C01EFCXBWTG) channel in Slack and contact Windy Hoang to learn more about how you can get involved.
+Message the [#social-media](https://discord.gg/sZkK5RpeCE) channel in Discord and contact Firn Tieanklin to learn more about how you can get involved.

 You should join this team if you have experience in or are interested in practicing any of the following skills/technologies:
 - Canva